gharials/dev-path/docs/internet-web/web-pages.md

     </html>
     ```

+## HTML

+### How HTML forms work

+In HTML, forms are used to accept inputs from users and pass them to servers for storing in a database.
+A form contains a number of inputs of various types and a submit button.
+When a user clicks the submit button, the inputs are passed (*submitted*) to the server with an HTTP request.

+A server has a URL that receives the form data, and the URL is specified in the `action` attribute (e.g., `<form action="/submit">`) of the form.
+Additionally, the request method (either `GET` or `POST`) can also be specified with the `method` attribute (e.g., `<form action="/submit" method="POST">`.
+When a user submits the form, the form fields are converted into a request body, and an HTTP request is made to the specified URL.

 ## Styling web pages with CSS

 By default, without any styling, a web page looks plain and unappealing.
 To make it visually attractive, _CSS_ (Cascading Style Sheets) is used.